Virginia Tech® home

 • Evaluation of building ventilation rates to ensure that occupants are receiving an adequate quantity of outside air and dilution ventilation;

-• Evaluation of building temperature and relative humidity to ensure occupant comfort and to prevent microbial growth and amplification;
+• Evaluation of building temperature and relative humidity to ensure occupant comfort;

 • Quantification of chemical contaminants that have been identified during the visual inspection;